UNOTeaching/project-python-sudoku/README.md

 ## Question 2: Parsing models (10 points)

 We will now parse a ```clingo.solving.Model``` object into a ```Sudoku``` object.
-Please check the api documentation for details of this class (https://potassco.org/clingo/python-api/current/clingo/solving.html#clingo.solving.Model).
+Please check the API documentation for details of this class (https://potassco.org/clingo/python-api/current/clingo/solving.html#clingo.solving.Model).
 You should write your implementation in the method
 ```python
    @classmethod
    def from_model(cls, model: clingo.solving.Model) -> 'Sudoku':